eossv/eossv/README.md

 # EOS Silicon Valley

-Please vote for us: ##eossv12eossv##,
 Our website: https://eossv.io

+# Vote for the best EOS block producer
+Our BP account: eossv12eossv

+We really appreciate your votes, and we will let you down.

 # Mission
-Making decentralization universally accessible and useful through the world’s most powerful infrastructure and community engagement.
+Make decentralization universally accessible and useful through the world’s most powerful infrastructure and community engagement.